rasputnik/mesos-centos/frameworks/marathon/README.md

 # OSX instructions

-    # try to use the same version as the cluster has (see group_vars/mesos)
+    # try to use the same version as the cluster has ('mesos_rpm' in inventory).

     brew install mesos (for libmesos.dylib)